 PRME provides a global network for academic institutions to advance corporate sustainability and social responsibility, and an engagement framework for the incorporation of universal values into curricula and research.
 The initiative has grown to more than 741 leading academic institutions from over 85 countries across the world, and includes more than a third of the Financial Times' top 100 business schools.

-SLUs progress report (2019) is the second PRME-report, the first one in which we can account for the progress we have made since 2017.
+SLUs progress report (2021) is the second PRME-report, in which we account for the progress we have made since 2019.
 In two years, it will be updated with a new report of how we comply with the six principles and attain our objectives.
 This is an ongoing process of accommodating to our current understandings of sustainable development.